Powering up your family company leadership team for maximum impact - fast.

 You have a choice.

-You can continue the struggle with like minded people and your collection of skills, and maybe a few expressions of platitudes and excuses.
+You can continue the struggle with the nostalgia of the company, and maybe a few expressions of platitudes and excuses.

 Only those who make this important shift in their behavior will recognize the joy of a business that will last for generations without sacrificing joy in your life, with people you love, right now.